MaterializeInc/materialize/doc/user/content/sql/system-tables.md

 Field     | Meaning
 ----------|----------
-global_id | The unique id of the database. database  | The name of the database.
+global_id | The unique ID of the database. database  | The name of the database.

 ### mz_schemas